The Writing Process of Famous Writers (and Myself)

 Stages of Writing

-Some days are reserved for different stages of writing.
+Certain days are reserved for different stages of writing.
 Some days are for taking notes.
 Some days are for editing.
 Some days are for creating outlines.
-This can help to curb writer’s block which is what we all try to avoid, whether we believe in it or not.
+This can help to curb writer’s block, something we all try to avoid, whether we believe in it or not.
 When I began writing novels, I realized that I need a visual image to match what is in my head.
 So, I began to take notes and print out pictures of people, places, and objects that match elements of the story that I’m writing.
 It has really helped to draw out diagrams of neighborhoods, look at a characters whose description matches my own, and create class schedules and calendars marking important events in a story.
 It helps with continuity and visualization, making my story more real to me.
 It’s something that I highly recommend.

 In the end, no one’s advice concerning the writing process is universally helpful.
-Any tools, rituals, and methods are something that have to be shaped by each individual writer.
-So, while I relish advice given on how to write, I no longer take it to be the only advice or option out there.
+Any tools, rituals, and methods are something that have to be shaped by each writer.
+So, while I relish advice given on how to write, I no longer take it to be the only advice or option there is.
 As you can see from the many different methods of famous writers, there is no right or wrong way to write.
 Your process is an extension of yourself, and if you ever become famous, you can share your quirky styles with the world for their amusement and inspiration.

 What are your writing rituals?
 Which writers’ rituals are your favorite?
 Leave a comment below!